Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/BLE/BLE - WiFi Configuration Service.rst

 |image05|

 If your phone is currently connected to a WiFi network, the app will ask for the WiFi password to connect the Ameba board to the same WiFi network.
-Tap “Select AP” to choose another WiFi network, or enter the password and tap continue to connect Ameba to the selected WiFi network.
+Tap "Select AP" to choose another WiFi network, or enter the password and tap continue to connect Ameba to the selected WiFi network.

 |image06|

 After the Ameba board connects to the WiFi network, the following message will be shown.
-Tap “Try another AP” to connect to another WiFi network or tap “Confirm” to keep the current WiFi network and disconnect BLE from the Ameba board.
+Tap "Try another AP" to connect to another WiFi network or tap "Confirm" to keep the current WiFi network and disconnect BLE from the Ameba board.

 |image07|